 Italian Herb Tomato Bread

-A savory quick bread recipe combining fresh tomatoes, Italian herbs, garlic, and cheese.
+Italian Herb Tomato Bread is a savory quick bread combining fresh tomatoes, Italian herbs, garlic, and cheese.
 Bake up some summer right in your kitchen with this easy tomato bread!

 Once again, we’re sneaking in just under the wire for my Quick Bread of the Month.
 This month, we’re changing things up a bit and going savory.
 Typically “quick bread” conjures up the idea of a sweet, fruit-filled bread.